dcunited001/te-xel-io/app/posts/2015-02-01-bedbugs-the-worst-to-ever-happen-to-me.md

 Software is something I do because I love it.
 Working at a business doing software means that I'll spend all day working on what your business needs, which hopefully is something I love working on.
 However, when I get home, I'll likely be too mentally exhausted to work on the software and technologies that I want to.
 I'll be restricted in what technologies I can invest the time learning and I probably won't have the time or energy to take Coursera classes.
 So, you see, there's a major economic opportunity cost to having a job!

 And so, after all this, I quickly fell into a pretty bad depression.
 I had forsaken my inner peace long ago by this point and it was really tough for me.
 I was stressed that I would let my new roommate down by being unable to pay rent and putting him in the awkward position of having to kick me out.
 This was a guy who was extremely knowledgeable about Buddhism and taught me a ton.
 I really looked up to him -- and he even introduced me to Kendall Musk, Elon Musk's brother, who is changing the world in his own way.
-Kendall Musk, who own's Boulder's [The Kitchen](http://thekitchen.com/the-kitchen-boulder/), is working on changing how restaurants source their food, working on making it.
+Kendall Musk, who own's Boulder's [The Kitchen](http://thekitchen.com/the-kitchen-boulder/), is working on changing how restaurants source their food, working on making it easier to support the local food economy.

 My roommate tried to help me out by offering me a job at the business where he worked.
 However, I was afraid that it was too far away and, worse, that I would let him down he might look bad.
 It was a position working with Java, which I don't have too much experience with.
 I was just starting to get into Clojure at this point and if I had be smarter, more grounded and more confident, I would have pursued this opportunity and everything probably would have worked out.
 After all, Clojure was based on Java and it would have been a great opportunity for me.
 However, I was shortsighted and terribly hurt by this point, feeling almost like an abused dog.

 I tried to start working on [Oscillate](http://oscil.io) again -- remember that amazing music startup I was telling you about?
 Just one of the best ideas I've had and certainly one of the most fun.
 I went to [Denver Startup Week](http://www.denverstartupweek.org/) in September 2013 and tried finding investors, but I didn't have an MVP.
-And the business idea was very difficult to describe to people who didn't have very much business experience.
+The business idea was very difficult to articlulate & validate to people who didn't have very much music production experience.
 I networked with a lot of business guys and Ruby developers there.

 In October 2013, unbeknownst to me, a high profile Ruby developer and the founder of the GroupMe messaging service founded [Splice](http://splice.com).
 Splice is pretty much exactly what I wanted Oscillate to be -- so that's a little depressing.
 And I didn't hear about it until June 2014 on a Ruby Rogues podcast.
 Needless to say, I was not pleased.
 However, **some ideas are just fated to be** and I didn't act fast enough.
 These are the best ideas by the way -- ideas so good, there's no way that someone's not going to build it.

 I should have started on Oscillate in 2012, immediately!
 However, I just didn't have the support around me that I needed at that time.
 And I never really have been able to time everything right -- to get the opportunity and resources set to roll at just the right time.